 (1) Medical and surgical services.
 All medical and surgical services shall be determined to be medically necessary by a qualified professional.
 The medically necessary service shall be the lowest cost alternative that effectively addresses and treats the child's medical problem(s).
 Medical and surgical services shall not include the cost of orthodontia.

 (2) Psychiatric, psychological, and counseling services.
 All psychiatric, psychological and counseling services must be determined to be necessary by a qualified professional.

-(3) Residential treatment, therapeutic foster care or in-patient hospitalization services if required by psychiatric, psychological or counseling needs and approved by a qualified professional.
+(3) Residential treatment, therapeutic foster care or in-patient hospitalization services (excluding private non-profit, therapeutic wilderness camps) if required by psychiatric, psychological or counseling needs and approved by a qualified professional.